bus710/sulcata-web/README.md

 The requirement is same as SULCATA.

 ## Keyop Example

 ### Installation
+In order to install the required node stack, you can download the code from this repository.
 ```
 cd ~/Download
 git clone http://github.com/bus710/sulcata-web
 cd sulcata-web/keyop-example
 npm install
 ```

 ### Launch
 ```
 cd ~/Download/sulcata-web/scripts